secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/list-import/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

+### FYI - Future State
+Mops is in the process of moving list imports to a [self-service and automated model](/handbook/marketing/marketing-operations/automated-list-import).
+We are still manually importing, but the future state will remove Mops uploading lists.

-The MktgOps team is responsible for importing records into Marketo for both field events and prospecting.
+Currently, the MktgOps team is responsible for importing records into Marketo for both field events and prospecting.
 List imports are processed in **Marketo** which has native matching by `Email Address` functionality.

 #### [Video Explanation of list upload process](https://drive.google.com/file/d/1Q9KtQbitoBHszV46zslxcKVStA-V5avG/view?usp=sharing)